scale-docs/docs/scale-base/tokenomics.md

 _*Minimum 1000 points required_

+_*For fairness and to stop gaming of the system.
+We took a snapshot at the time of releasing our launch details on Medium, on Fri, 08 Sep 2023 15:25:03 GMT,  Fantom Block Height: 67,980,758._

+View more information on: [Dune Dashboard](https://dune.com/equal/scale-airdrop)

 ### Future interactions & rewards

-For future **veEqual lockers**, we’ve set aside a special allocation of 400,000 tokens.
+For future **veEQUAL lockers** on FTM, we’ve set aside a special allocation of 400,000 tokens.
 This is to acknowledge the continued support and commitment of our community, ensuring that future interactions and locks are also considered for reward.

-_*For fairness and to stop gaming of the system.
-We took a snapshot at the time of releasing our launch details on Medium, on September 8th 2023.
-The airdrop snapshot was taken on: Fri, 08 Sep 2023 15:25:03 GMT,  Fantom Block Height: 67,980,758_

-View more information on: [Dune Dashboard](https://dune.com/equal/scale-airdrop)

 ## Weekly Emissions